hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614158v1-s4c-speculative-sampling-with-syntactic-and-semantic-coherence-for-e.md

 ---
 layout: default
-title: S$^4$C: Speculative Sampling with Syntactic and Semantic Coherence for Efficient Inference of Large Language Models
+title: "S$^4$C: Speculative Sampling with Syntactic and Semantic Coherence for Efficient Inference of Large Language Models"
 ---

 # S$^4$C: Speculative Sampling with Syntactic and Semantic Coherence for Efficient Inference of Large Language Models